Agent Skills: Rules Review

 - **Location**: <file:line>

-• For each rule file, check if a corresponding .examples.md exists (same basename, e.g., rails-controllers.mdrails-controllers.examples.md) and read its content
+• For each rule file, check if a corresponding .examples.md exists (same basename, e.g., rails-controllers.mdrails-controllers.examples.md) and read its content.

-For each Agent:
+For each reviewer:

-• Set description to the group category name (e.g., "Review rules: frameworks")
+• Set description to the group category name (e.g., "Review rules: frameworks") when using the Agent tool

 • Embed the pre-captured diff output directly in the prompt text